 There are several other, less severe, causes of snoring.
 They include:

 Nasal congestion.
 When you’re stuffy and can’t breathe through your nose — whether from a cold or allergies — you breathe through your mouth, and that can trigger snoring.
-Talk to your doctor about taking an antihistamine or steroid spray to help with the congestion.
+An antihistamine or steroid spray can help with the congestion.